xAPI-vle/moodle-logstore_xapi/docs/readme.md

 This process has been documented for collaborators (users that have write access to the repository) who are releasing new versions of this plugin.

 1. Run `sh build.sh` on the branch to be released.
-2. Commit changes from step 1.
+2. Modify the VERSION file.
+3. Modify the version.php file.
-3. Create release on Github.
+4. Create release on Github.
   1. Document patches.
   2. Document minor changes.
   3. Document major changes.